python4astronomers/python4astronomers/source/files/asciifiles.rst

   Usually, you should close file when you are done with it to free up resources (memory).
   If you only have a couple of files in an interactive session, that is not dramatic.
-On the other hand, if you write scrits which deal with douzens of files, then you should start worrying about these things.
+On the other hand, if you write scripts which deal with douzens of files, then you should start worrying about these things.
 Often you will see things like this::